During the programme

 • work, together with the whole class, on a relevant industry case study with a large-scale system.

-• work on an interdisciplinary project by researching a problem for company or organization, focusing on developing a system that meets this problem.
+• work on an interdisciplinary project by researching a problem for a company or an organization, focusing on developing a system that meets this problem.

 • work on an individual application of systems engineering including modelling & simulation